 Native plant life

 The best way to have a lively pond is to introduce native aquatic plants.
 There are about twenty varieties to select depending on the size of your body of water.
 If small, set up various rush or bulrush, water mint (in a stone pot to contain it) and yellow iris.
-In deeper water, floating pondweed, water-crowfoot and yellow water lilies are great choices.
-These plants are easy to install: weigh them down with a ball of clay or marl and and place them where you wish.
+In deeper water, floating pondweed, water-crowfoot and yellow water lily are great choices.
+Despite ground level being underwater, these plants are easy to install: weigh them down with a ball of clay or marl and and place them where you wish.

 Organize the embankments around your pond with rocks, a small strip of prairie grass and if possible a couple shrub plantations.
-This space will serve for shelter to insects that like to land around water.
+As a result, this space will serve for shelter to insects that like to land around water.

 A great many guests